by Cat, May 2012 (photo, right, from Wikimedia Commons)

 - ¼ cup cream

-- 3 – 4 oz homemade dried beef, sliced very thin
+- 3 – 4 oz homemade dried beef (brine cure or dry cure), sliced very thin

 - unrefined sea salt and freshly ground pepper